-- Operations Section - Planning Section - Pre-incident planning and communication with all organizations, specifically shippers and carriers (railroads), is essential to learn about the product(s) being transported and the availability of emergency response resources. - Emergency responders are not fully aware of the response resources available from the railroads and other organizations (e.g., air monitoring capabilities).
-This information would be useful in pre-incident planning, preparedness and response operations. - Emergency response and public safety organizations need to have realistic expectations in terms of their capabilities and capacity to effectively manage an incident of this magnitude.
-For example, the availability of firefighting foam, foam production, equipment, appliances, water, and trained personnel need to be seriously evaluated to determine the ability to initiate and sustain such operations during an incident. - Traditional structural firefighting strategy and tactics may not be effective in these situations.
-These incidents need to be approached and managed as hazardous materials incidents and this concept needs to be reinforced in emergency response plans, procedures, and training programs. - The Emergency Response Guidebook (ERG) is helpful to obtain initial response guidance for first arriving units. - The use of proven planning and response tools and protocols such as the D.E.C.I.D.E. process and The 8 Step Process[©] should be integrated into emergency response plans and procedures.

-The D.E.C.I.D.E. process is a framework used for decision making in hazardous materials emergencies.
-It consists of six steps - detect hazardous materials presence; estimating likely harm without intervention; choosing response objectives; identifying action options; doing the best option; and evaluating progress.

-The 8 Step Process[©] is a standard operational guideline used by many public safety and industrial hazardous materials emergency response teams to safely and effectively manage a hazardous materials incident.
-The steps are: site management and control; identifying the problem; hazard and risk evaluation; selection and use of personal protective clothing and equipment; coordination of information and resources; implementation of response objectives; decontamination; and termination of an incident.
+Key Factors ٠ An Incident Management Sys stem (IMS) that includes a Unified Command Structure that is representative of all agencies operating at the scene must be established for all incidents (based on the National Incident Management System (NIMS) model). • - to understand NIMS, their specific role within · · · · · - nd Post to facilitate communications and coordination with all response ٠ NIMS command staff positions m Incident Commander Logistics Section Public Information Officer Safety Officer Finance Section Liaison Officer Operations Section Planning Section • - ns, specifically shippers and carriers (railroads), is the availability of emergency response resources. • e , , ources available from the railroads and other on would be useful in pre-incident planning, preparedness and response - • capabilities and capacity to effectively manage an incident of this magnitude.
+For example, the availability of firefighting foam, foam production, equipment, appliances, water, and trained personnel need to be seriously evaluated to determine the ability to initiate and sustain such operations during an incident. • • • need to be approached and managed as hazardous materials incidents and this concept needs to be reinforced in emergency response plans, procedures and training programs.
+The Emergency Response Guidebook (ERG) is helpful to obtain initial response guidance for first arriving units. • such as the D.E.C.I.D.E. process and The 8 Step • ed into emergency response plan ng in hazardous materials emergencies.
+It consists of • ly harm without intervention; choosing response - tions; doing the best option and e 00 · • w many public safety and industrial hazardous m hage a hazardous materials incident.
+The steps are: - d risk evaluation; selection and use of personal - , . nd resources; implementation of response objectives; decontamination; and termination of an incident.

 In September, 2014, DOT PHMSA issued a guidance document, Commodity Preparedness and Incident Management Reference Sheet, concerning Petroleum Crude Oil.
-Several excerpts from this document, applicable to local planning officials, are provided below.
+Included is several excerpts from this document applicable to local planning officials.